jboulanger/Analysis-of-Microscopy-Images-in-Python/README.md

-# Processing of microscopy images in python
+# Processing and analysis of microscopy images in python

 These material aims at gathering tips to analysis of microscopy images.
 We'll see how to define simple analysis workflow from the raw image to quantitative number.